 - Normal pregnancy

-- More than one fetus -- for example, twins or triplet
+- More than one fetus, for example, twins or triplets

 - Choriocarcinoma of the uterus